tomasbjerre/dictator-builder/README.md

 # Dictator Lib

 A library designed to help create dictators.
-Se the example [Haffaz](https://github.com/tomasbjerre/haffaz) dictator.
 A dictator is basically just a command line tool distributed with NPM.
+A user can work with any language, or tools, as the dictator is run from command line and its only output are files.

+Se the example [Haffaz](https://github.com/tomasbjerre/haffaz) dictator, it can be run from command line with: `npx haffaz@latest`.

 ## What it solves